brianm78/pipecmd/README.md

 Where a string is used, it will be split using `shlex.split`

-### And / Or CommandChain
+### CommandAndChain / CommandOrChain

-Commands combined with "&" or "^" (for ||) will construct CommandAndChain / CommandOrChain objects which will act like commands that run all their consituents until the first failing / first succeeding command.
+Commands combined with "&" or "^" (for the equivalent of shell "||") will construct CommandAndChain / CommandOrChain objects which will act like commands that run all their consituents until the first failing / first succeeding command.
 Eg.

     sh.some_command & sh.echo["some_command succeeded"]
     sh.some_command ^ sh.echo["some_command failed"]

-The same coercion rules apply as for CommandChain.
+The same coercion rules apply as for CommandChain, but no redirection of output is performed.
+Individual commands in the chain may be redirected as normal.
+EG:

+    sh.foo ^ (sh.echo["Command failed:"] >> log.txt) & echo["Logged failure"]

 ### CommandRunner

-A few convenience objects (`run`, `bg`, `capture` are provided to immediately run commands when piped to.
+A few convenience objects (`run`, `bg`, `capture`) are provided to immediately run commands when piped to.
 These are instances of CommandRunner, and may be called to produce a new CommandRunner object overriding various settings.
 Eg: